 No virtual tour, but lots of photos - also from the current exhibition "Pati Hill Something other than either" - can be viewed on the website of Kunstverein München.
-A great alternative to a real visit!
+For the anticipation of your next visit!

 Like the Pinakotheken, the Münchner Stadtmuseum also offers its exhibits in an online collection.
 By chance or depending on the search term, you can take a digital look at works from the fields of applied art, photography, graphics, painting, fashion, puppet theatre and show business, advertising art and urban culture.
-The visitor can filter by object types, persons or theme albums.
+The museum also offers free videos on YouTube and Vimeo.

 The Museum Brandhorst, with its 1200 works from the 1950s to the present day, is part of the Museumsquartier.
 Similar to the Pinakothek, you can view the exhibits online - even those currently on display on site!

-The Haus der Kunst can be experienced digitally on several channels: Texts and informations on current exhibitions can be found on the blog, videos with artist talks on the YouTube channel.
-Especially exciting are the digital audio tour of the exhibition "Innenleben" and the soundtrack of the exhibition "Theaster Gates" - a foretaste of a real museum visit.
+The Haus der Kunst can be experienced digitally on several channels: Texts and information on current exhibitions can be found on the blog, more than 250 videos with artist talks, lectures and performances on the YouTube channel.
+Especially exciting are the digital audio tour of the exhibition "Inner Life" and the soundtrack of the exhibition "Theaster Gates" - a great foretaste of a real museum visit.

 The highlights of the Sammlung Goetz (Goetz Collection), which comprises more than 5000 works, as well as a video tour of the exhibition building designed by the architects Herzog & de Meuron can now be experienced online.
 On the platform Sammlung Goetz Digital you will find digital offers such as the presentation of films from the exhibiezion "Brainwashed" as well as the reading by the artist Cyrill Lachauer.

 The Bayerische Staatsoper makes sure that opera, classical and ballet fans worldwide are also well entertained in their living rooms.
-At www.staatsoper.tv, live streams such as the regular Monday concerts (each at 8.15 pm) as well as live operas and concerts take place.
-Anyone who misses them can still watch them online for 14 days.
-The offer is free, but the Staatsoper is happy to receive donations.
+On staatsoper.tv there are live streams like the regular Monday concerts as well as live operas and concerts.
+If you miss them, you can watch them online for up to 30 days, partly for free or for little money.

 The small Munich puppet theatre is a privately run puppet theatre and is therefore especially happy about voucher purchases and support.
-In return, it offers free recordings for use at home until April 19.
-A very special highlight is "The Magic Flute" by Mozart - to be seen at home on Youtube, Vimeo and Facebook.
+In return, it offers free recordings for the little ones at home on Vimeo and Youtube.
+A very special highlight is "The Magic Flute" by Mozart!

 The Gärtnerplatztheater can also be brought home thanks to lots of audio recordings.
-Staff members are interviewed once a month in podcasts, on the website there are audio samples of almost every play - and on Spotify or Amazon Music you can listen to the productions of the past operetta "Die Faschingsfee" and the current play "Tschitti Tschitti Bäng Bäng".
-In addition, the Gärtnerplatztheater has launched a weekly online discussion with music and guests like Brigitte Fassbaender or Konstantin Wecker, which is shown on the website: from May 7, every Thursday at 19:30.
+Staff members are interviewed once a month in podcasts, on the website there are audio samples of almost every play - and on Spotify or Amazon Music you can listen to the productions of the past operetta "Die Faschingsfee".
+The Gärtnerplatztheater also has a YouTube channel - here you can look behind the scenes or watch recordings of live musical performances such as Brigitte Fassbaender or Konstantin Wecker.

-The Residenztheater or "Resi", as the Theater am am Max-Joseph-Platz is affectionately known by the people of Munich, has come up with something special: On the one hand, the ensemble provides insights into everyday life in the video series "Diary of a closed theatre" on YouTube, Facebook and Instagram.
-A new addition, however, is the idea of "Resi calls", in which actors and actresses play, read and tell short scenes live and in person for the audience on the phone.
-Those interested can find the dates and the registration form on the theatre's website.
+The Residenztheater or "Resi", as the Theater am am Max-Joseph-Platz is affectionately known by the people of Munich, has come up with something special: The ensemble provides insights into everyday life in the video series "Diary of a closed theatre" on YouTube, Facebook and Instagram.
+Meanwhile already in the second season, as the format was well received by viewers in spring!

-Even if the doors of the most important techno club in Munich remain closed for the time being, you can still listen to new DJ live sets every few days on Soundcloud.
-If you need to see a DJ playing, you'd better check out the Facebook videos from BLITZ music club.
+Even if the doors of Munich's most important techno club remain closed for the time being, you can at least listen to DJ sets on Soundcloud - and Radio 80000 also broadcasts live sets from time to time.
+Perfect for the party at home!

-The people from the digital city magazine Geheimtipp München were quick and set up a new online offer: on ONE you can watch readings, concerts, talks, workouts and reports from and about Munich at home.
-The livestream can be watched via Facebook or Youtube - and afterwards of course as a video.
+The people from the digital city magazine Geheimtipp München were quick and in spring they quickly launched a new online offer for the city: on ONE you can watch readings, concerts, talks, workouts and reports from and about Munich at home.
+From time to time DJs also play in the livestream on Facebook.